 Like its predecessor, AM radio, the FM radio band is filling up.
 What is unique, is that while FM radio is enjoying a period of tremendous growth and commercial success; opportunities for frequencies exist because channels were “reserved” for applicants who will offer educational, instructional, and cultural programming.
 By including these programs in their schedules, schools, churches, and other non-profit groups are establishing FM stations in ever increasing numbers.
 And thanks to a ruling in the early 80’s called “Docket 80-90”, commercial channels that were unavailable prior to the ruling, are now able to be utilized.

-The opportunity for establishing a FM radio station, in-creased by the Docket 80-90 rules of the 80’s, and now again in the late 90’s with the new Low Power FM proposal substantially raise the number of FM radio channels available.
+The opportunity for establishing a FM radio station, or new Low Power FM proposal substantially raised the number of FM radio channels available.

 Presently, non-commercial educational stations may accept advertising for goods and services pro-vided by non-profit organizations.
 As well, they may receive underwriting and sponsorship spots from national and local businesses to pay for programming.
 Stations may accept donations from members of the general public and from businesses.
 Individual donors may be identified by their name, address and a description of their products and services.
 An example of the extent of this liberalization may be seen by viewing any non-commercial educational “public television” station.
 Non-commercial educational FM stations operated by churches, schools, and organizations interested in educational formats, have benefited from the FCC policy changes.
 Local businesses are now potential sources of revenue, and the station can now provide a useful promotional service in return.
 Programs produced by others may be broadcast, and the cost of airing the programs may be charged to the entity supplying the program.